martindiphoorn/NextNote/2_backend_spring_boot.md

 We will do that and more in the application.properties

 ## 2.1 Application properties
-application.properties is located in the resource folder of the project (boot/src/main/resources/application.properties) and probably is empty right now.
+application.properties is located in the resource folder of the project (backend/src/main/resources/application.properties) and probably is empty right now.
-In Spring boot it is possible to have a properties file or an yaml file.
+In Spring Boot it is possible to have a properties file or an yaml file.
 We will be using the properties.

 Also it is possible to have different properties for different environments.
 We will be using the default one.

-We need to make Spring boot aware of our datasource, so let's add these lines:
+We need to make Spring Boot aware of our datasource, so let's add these lines:

 ```properties
 # Datasource configuration